 - Binge Eating Disorder (of low frequency and/or limited duration): All of the criteria for BED are met, except at a lower frequency and/or for less than three months.

 - Bulimia Nervosa (of low frequency and/or limited duration): All of the criteria for Bulimia Nervosa are met, except that the binge eating and inappropriate compensatory behaviour occurs at a lower frequency and/or for less than three months.

 - Purging Disorder: Recurrent purging behaviour to influence weight or shape in the absence of binge eating

 - Night Eating Syndrome: Recurrent episodes of night eating.
 Eating after awakening from sleep, or by excessive food consumption after the evening meal.
-The behavior is not better explained by environmental influences or social norms.
-The behavior causes significant distress/impairment.
-The behavior is not better explained by another mental health disorder (e.g. BED).
+The behaviour is not better explained by environmental influences or social norms.
+The behaviour causes significant distress/impairment.
+The behaviour is not better explained by another mental health disorder (e.g. BED).

 Unspecified Feeding or Eating Disorder (UFED)

 According to the DSM-5 criteria this category applies to where behaviours cause clinically significant distress/impairment of functioning, but do not meet the full criteria of any of the Feeding or Eating Disorder criteria.
 This category may be used by clinicians where a clinician chooses not to specify why criteria are not met, including presentations where there may be insufficient information to make a more specific diagnosis (e.g. in emergency room settings).

 - Last revision date: Friday, 24 February 2017 13:58